zippkidd/100-days-of-code/r1-log.md

 Gave the <li> elements the custom styling mentioned yesterday.
 Will add the finishing touches of some gradient background colors to the project tomorrow.

 ### R1D40
 Took a break from my previous project.
 Riding the wave of inspiration from a squiggly line animation on a blog I saw and spent this morning trying to recreate it.
 Got the squiggly line now just for some CSS3 animations.

+### R1D41
+Added the animations to the squiggly line, it officially looks like a moving wave!